pszklarska/flutter_animations_workshop/step_04/instructions.md

 Note: X and Y values can be between -1.0 and 1.0. `Alignment(-1.0, -1.0)`
 represents the top left of the screen and `Alignment(1.0, 1.0)` represents the bottom right of the screen.

+When you run the app now, the rectangle should move around the screen.